-llepresent each collection in your object model (where one object class is related to ~other object class by a 1"N has-a relationship) by a relationship table.
+Represent each collection in your object model (where one object class is related to another object class by a 1-N has-a relationship) by a relationship table.
 The table may also contain additional attributes that address the other issues.

-basic solution involves creating a table that consists of at least two columns, one, represents the primary key (usually the OID) of the containing object (the object that holds the collection) and another which represents the primary key of the contained ok~ects (the objects held in the collection).
+The basic solution involves creating a table that consists of at least two columns, one, which represents the primary key (usually the OID) of the containing object (the object that holds the collection) and another which represents the primary key of the contained objects (the objects held in the collection).
 Each entry in the table shows a relationship between the contained object and the containing object.
 The primary key of the relationship table is comprised of both columns.
 A third column may be needed which indicates either the class of the object or the table that the object is located in.
 Collections may contain objects of various classes.

 There are other possible representations of the 1-N relationships, including backpointers.
-Back pointers have the drawback that it is difficult to have an object be contained in more than one collection at the same time+when.the two collections are contained in different instances of the same class.
-The simpfost-<andmost connumber additional information to include in a relationship table is a t(5fi.in:in<that indicates the type of the contained object.
-This is necessary when a Collectionmay/ôe.heteföğeneôus.
-If an Ordered Collection is utilized, and the order is significant, i--t---i!---il--ieobject in the collection may be stored in an additional column.
-It must be n9tedrthat unless a distinguishing column indicating a position or OID is added to a relation ta.hie and made part of its primary key then the basic solution represents a Setffatherttliania more general collection, since the key constraint of relational databases prevenfa tuple from occurring more than once in the same table.
+Back pointers have the drawback that it is difficult to have an object be contained in more than one collection at the same time when the two collections are contained in different instances of the same class.
+The simplest, and most common additional information to include in a relationship table is a column that indicates the type of the contained object.
+This is necessary when a Collection may be heterogeneous.
+If an Ordered Collection is utilized, and the order is significant, the position of the object in the collection may be stored in an additional column.
+It must be noted that unless a distinguishing column indicating a position or OID is added to a relation table and made part of its primary key then the basic solution represents a Set, rather than a more general collection, since the key constraint of relational databases prevent a tuple from occurring more than once in the same table.

-3.7 , Object Identifier (OID)
+3.7 Object Identifier (OID)